As a manager of the Crown’s property, we’re constantly reviewing our property portfolios to make sure New Zealand gets the best use from them.

 Ensuring ‘best use’ sometimes involves disposing of property that is surplus to the Crown’s requirements.
 To do this we follow government policies and legal processes, which involves checking whether the property is needed by other Crown agencies, offering the land for sale back to its former owner, offering it for sale to certain iwi under Treaty settlement obligations (or the Māori Protection Mechanism) and then selling the property on the open market.

-In this section you can learn about the processes we follow to dispose of property, and to accredit the suppliers who manage these processes on our behalf.
-You can also find a list of properties currently in disposal, and find out how to register an interest in a property under our management.
+We follow processes to dispose of property, and to accredit the suppliers who manage these processes on our behalf.
+You can also access a list of properties currently in disposal, and find out how to register an interest in a property under our management.

 As well as disposing of property, we also frequently acquire property from private landowners for the Crown’s public works.
 While we must try to reach agreement with landowners, we have statutory powers to acquire land compulsorily under the Public Works Act 1981.
 You can learn about this process and landowners’ entitlements in this section.